nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Duplicates Management

-Duplicates management has been temporary disabled on the client side.
+Duplicates management has been temporarily disabled on the client-side.
 It now only relies on the FileManager to decide what to do.
 This is the same behavior as when creating a new file on Web-UI: a new document will be created each time, generating possible duplicates.

 A better duplicates management is being written and will be shipped within a future version.